 3. Yoga Journal

-Yoga is a great workout in itself and can also be the perfect supplementary routine for runners or those who typically engage in high-impact or high-intensity activities.
-And one of the leading resources for all-things yoga is Yoga Journal.
+Yoga is a great workout on its own and can also be the perfect supplementary routine for runners or those who typically engage in high-impact or high-intensity activities.
+One of the leading resources for all-things yoga is Yoga Journal.

 Yoga Journal is a multimedia haven for free online fitness in the yoga world.
 If you’re brand new to yoga, their ‘Yoga 101’ page offers quizzes, articles and videos to help introduce you to yoga and what to expect.
 Yoga Journal also offers more in-depth yoga instruction, sequences, guided meditations and more for both beginner-level and advanced yogis.